-- 1. Development shall not harm but conserve and enhance designated historic and heritage assets and their settings, both above and below ground, by having regard to national and local strategic policies for heritage and conservation. - 2.
-In the same way development proposals are required to not harm but enhance designated and non-designated historic and heritage assets and their settings. - 3.
+- 1. Development shall not harm but conserve and enhance designated and non-designated historic and heritage assets and their settings, both above and below ground, by having regard to national and local strategic policies for heritage and conservation. - 2.
 Within the Conservation Area any development shall pay careful regard to and accord with the Strete Conservation Area Appraisal.